hugorody/qpcr/README.md

 \* in title: p-value < 0.05 (ANOVA)

-Equal letters: differences among treatments were statistically significant by Tukey HSD.
+Equal letters: differences among treatments were statistically not significant by Tukey HSD.